Immunization (finance): How portfolios are immunized

-Cash flow matching
+Cashflow matching

-Conceptually, the easiest form of immunization is cash flow matching.
+Conceptually, the easiest form of immunization is cashflow matching.
 For example, if a financial company is obliged to pay 100 dollars to someone in 10 years, it can protect itself by buying and holding a 10-year, zero-coupon bond that matures in 10 years and has a redemption value of $100.
 Thus, the firm's expected cash inflows would exactly match its expected cash outflows, and a change in interest rates would not affect the firm's ability to pay its obligations.
 Nevertheless, a firm with many expected cash flows can find that cash flow matching can be difficult or expensive to achieve in practice.
 Once, that meant that only institutional investors could afford it.
 But the advent of the Internet and the personal computer relieved much of this difficulty.
 Dedicated portfolio theory is based on cash flow matching and is being used by personal financial advisors to construct retirement portfolios for private individuals.
 Withdrawals from the portfolio to pay living expenses represent the stream of expected future cash flows to be matched.
 Individual bonds with staggered maturities are purchased whose coupon interest payments and redemptions supply the cash flows to meet the withdrawals of the retirees.

 Mathematically, this can be expressed as follows.
 Let the net cash flow at time $t$ be denoted by $R_t$, i.e.: